WNNX: "Atlanta's Rock Station"

-99X on 100.5 (2022–present)
+99X (2022–present)

 On December 1, 2022, WNNX dropped Elliot in the Morning after eight months.
 The next day, at 5 p.m., after playing "Enter Sandman" by Metallica, WNNX dropped the rock format and began stunting with a loop of "Bitter Sweet Symphony" by The Verve, with sweepers stating "It's coming, same as it ever was.
 Monday morning, 6 a.m."
-The stunt was likely an allusion to the anniversary of a stunt pulled by former 99X DJ Sean Demery in October 1997, when he garnered local attention after playing the song in a similar loop shortly after its release.
-At the promised time, WNNX flipped to classic alternative as "99X”, marking the return of the 99X brand to a full powered signal for the first time since 2008.
+The stunt was an allusion to the anniversary of a stunt pulled by former 99X DJ Sean Demery in October 1997, when he garnered local attention after playing the song in a similar loop shortly after its release.

+At the promised time, WNNX flipped to classic alternative as "99X", marking the return of the 99X brand to a full powered signal for the first time since 2008.
 The first song on the revived "99X" was "Video Killed the Radio Star" by The Buggles, the same song that had launched the original incarnation 30 years prior.
-A letter on the station's website and Twitter page declared that the station's full-staffed launch had been set for January 3, 2023, effectively making the interim period a soft launch of the format; while there had been no official confirmation from Cumulus or the station at the time of launch, Cumulus hired several original station staffers for the station's new incarnation, including Steve Barnes, Leslie Fram, Steve Craig, Will Pendarvis, Jill, and Matt ‘Organic’ Jones.
+The re-launch came a few months after Cumulus launched an interactive online museum to honor the 30th anniversary of 99X.
+A letter on the station's website and Twitter page declared that the station's full-staffed launch had been set for January 3, 2023, effectively making the interim period a soft launch of the format; while there had been no official confirmation from Cumulus or the station at the time of launch, Cumulus hired several original station staffers for the station's new incarnation, including Steve Barnes, Leslie Fram, Steve Craig, Will Pendarvis, Jill, and Matt 'Organic' Jones.

+In August 2026, Cumulus dismissed all of the airstaff except Pendarvis as part of nation-wide layoffs.
+Some air shifts are now voice-tracked by DJs in other markets.
+At the same time, the station shifted to an Alternative rock format by adding current music, while still playing some classic alternative tracks.